mociepa/ShortfallRiskHedging/README.md

-Next steps:
+The english version of the thesis has been added.
+Also there was a change in a finite difference explicit example.
+Previously: finite_difference_explicit(ds, dt, 600, 0, 0.3, 1, FUN = option_modificate_payoff, const = 120, drift = 0.1, vol = 0.3, p = 1, call_payoff, 100, is_modificate = TRUE)

-Adding the English version of the thesis in a few days.
+there was wrong dimension of the matrix